codophobia/codophobia.github.io/_posts/2019-05-19-my-first-experience-with-marathon.md

 </figure>

 The warm up session started at around 4:50 am and it went on for around 15 minutes.
 It's very important to warm up before starting any running event.
 People then started to gather on tracks and the marathon started at 5:30 am.
 There were a lot of people in front of you and it was very difficult to find space to overtake someone.
 After 3 km, my legs became tired and I started to pause in-between.
-Water and enery drinks were provided by at specific intervals whcih boosted my energy levels.
+Water and energy drinks were provided by at specific intervals which boosted my energy levels.
 My stomach also started to pain after 5 km and it was becoming difficult.
 But I wanted to see the finish line at any cost.
 During the last 2 km, I felt as if I would vomit.
-I took rest for sometime ans started again.
+I took rest for sometime and started again.
-At last when I saw the banner for last 1 km, I felt very happy and staisfying that I was going to finally complete it.
-I finally completed the marathon with a timing of 57 minutes and 34 second and I felt very prould of myself.
+At last when I saw the banner for last 1 km, I felt very happy and satisfying that I was going to finally complete it.
+I finally completed the marathon with a timing of 57 minutes and 34 second and I felt very proud of myself.

 <figure>
   <img src="/assets/images/tcs10k//completed.jpg" alt="this is a placeholder image">
   <figcaption>The moment after I completed the marathon</figcaption>
 </figure>

 Everybody was provided with medals(who completed the marathon) and snacks.
-I sat along with my LinkedIn friends and clicked a lot of photgraphs.
-One could seea great satisfaction and proud on everyone's face.
+I sat along with my LinkedIn friends and clicked a lot of photographs.
+One could see a great satisfaction and proud on everyone's face.

 <figure>
   <img src="/assets/images/tcs10k//medalpose_1.jpg" alt="this is a placeholder image">